-Jen Lewin Studio is excited to announce our newest work, THE LAST OCEAN; an expansive landscape of interactive platforms created from reclaimed ocean plastic, evocative of a luminescent ice field composed of beautiful geometric tessellations.
-This is a work that not only seeks to inspire and educate, but also – through the use of reclaimed ocean plastic – to impact the recovery of our oceans and our planet.
+After such a long journey, we are excited to announce THE LAST OCEAN: an expansive landscape of interactive platforms created from reclaimed ocean plastic, evocative of a luminescent ice field composed of beautiful geometric tessellations.
+The Last Ocean not only seeks to inspire and educate, but also – through the use of reclaimed ocean plastic – to impact the recovery of our oceans and our planet.

 The Last Ocean’s shape and form is directly inspired by the Type 9 pentagonal tiling discovered by artist and mathematician Marjorie Rice.
 At the time of her discovery there were only 9 known pentagonal tilings discovered by mathematicians Karl Reinhardt, R. B. Kershner, and Richard James between 1918-1975.